impress/impress.js/GettingStarted.md

 - Source: https://cdn.jsdelivr.net/gh/impress/impress.js/js/impress.js

 ### Download the file to your PC
-Head to the releases tab and download the source code as zip or as a tarball.
-Go ahead and unzip / untar it.
+Head to the releases tab and download the source code as a zip or a tarball.
+Go ahead and unzip/untar it.
 You need to copy the folder */js/* into the folder you are working in.
-Optionally, if you want to make your life a bit easier, you can copy also copy the folder */css/* in there.
+Optionally, to make your life a bit easier, you can also copy the */css/* folder into the same location.

 ## Setting up the project
-Open up your favorite text-editor / IDE, for example Visual Studio Code, Atom, Notepad ++, ...
+Open up your favorite text editor / IDE, for example, Visual Studio Code, Atom, Notepad++, ...
 Now, create a new file called *index.html* and create the basic HTML structure:

 ```